HyperHDG/HyperHDG/README.md

-# What is HyperHDG?

-This repository contains the code to write a hybrid discontinuous Galerkin based solver for PDEs defined on hypergraphs.

 # Welcome to HyperHDG!

-It contains a C++ based library implementing hybrid discontinuous Galerkin methods on extremely general domains &mdsh; that is, all standard (volume) domains, graphs, self-intersecting surfaces, and several other types of "domains" that can be interpreted as hypergraphs.
+It contains a C++ based library implementing hybrid discontinuous Galerkin methods on extremely general domains &mdash; that is, all standard (volume) domains, graphs, self-intersecting surfaces, and several other types of "domains" that can be interpreted as hypergraphs.

-The C++ library can be embedded to C++ programs and/or Python scripts.
-This makes the library a good choice for writing both, high performance codes and easy to handle teaching scripts / programs.
+The C++ library can be embedded to C++ programs and/or Python scripts using [Cython]( https://cython.org/).
+This makes the library a good choice for writing both, high performance codes and easy to handle teaching scripts/programs.

 For more details on HyperHDG, you may visit